shwetabhardwaj44/msml612-hw2/README.md

-# MSML 612- HWs
+# MSML 612 - HWs

-## :sparkles: Homework 2: CNNs for Image Classification
+## :sparkles: Homework 1: Dive into Deep Learning Framework
 HW1 requires you to set up a deep learning tool framework, e.g., Tensorflow, Pytorch, Keras, etc. You need to choose one framework for the rest of this class.

 ## :scroll:  ToDos: